-Thank you for your interest in the trustee positions at Citizens Advice Merton and Lambeth (CAML).
-Below you will find information about the charity, the Board, the roles we are seeking to fill, and how to apply.
+Thank you for your interest in the Trustee position at Citizens Advice Merton and Lambeth (CAML).
+Below you will find information about the charity, the Board, the role we are seeking to fill, and how to apply.

 What we are looking for